 Remember to look over the terms and conditions of each site before you sign up.
 This is important so that you know what the submission requirements are and how you’ll get paid.

-Be sure to compare payout rates and terms.
+Be sure to compare payout rates and terms between companies.
 Don’t sign up to be an exclusive contributor unless you’re absolutely sure you only want to license photos from one of these sites.

 You may find it more profitable to sign up with several and distribute your work through various channels.